Modern immunotherapy

 Limitations of modern immunotherapy

-Modern immunotherapies are often based on defined targets.
+Modern immunotherapies are based on defined targets that are not unique to a patient's cancerous cells.

-For instance monoclonal antibodies, CAR-T cells and vaccines are not based on entirely cancer specific molecules.
-Their clinical effect thus depends on the presence of this molecule in a patient’s to be treated tumour whereas side effects will depend on their abundance on healthy cells (that immunotherapies can but should not target).
+For instance monoclonal antibodies and CAR-T cells are not based on cancer specific molecules.
+Their clinical effect thus depends on the presence of this molecule in a patient’s to be treated tumour whereas side effects will depend on their abundance on healthy cells.
 Both the efficacy and side effects of these therapies will therefore vary per individual patient and all will not be effective against tumour cells that do not express the targeted molecule.